 Because of their efforts, over the decades Tu B’Av has been reborn as a modern holiday for celebrating love and romance, with many Israelis using the 15th of Av as a chance to enjoy a night out or an opportunity to shower their significant others with romantic gifts symbolizing their commitment and love.

 In some circles, the holiday has also taken on a feminist theme as a celebration of Jewish womanhood.
 Inspired by the dancing Israelite women of Temple times, Jewish women in some communities have been gathering in nature on Tu B’Av to dance and celebrate since at least early 20th century Europe.

-While many within Israel’s orthodox circles have yet to embrace Tu B’Av’s present incarnation, a growing number of Israelis from the secular-to-modern Jewish communities have expressed enthusiasm for wider acceptance of this ancient-turned-modern holiday of love, suggesting that in the future, this holiday may eventually become even more popular than it is today!
+While not everyone in more Orthodox circles has embraced Tu B’Av’s modern incarnation, a growing number of Israelis from the secular-to-modern Jewish communities have expressed enthusiasm for wider acceptance of this ancient-turned-modern holiday of love.
+It’s also growing in popularity in diaspora Jewish communities outside Israel, with an increasing number of Jews interested in both the romantic and the feminine aspects, and the holiday may eventually become even more popular than it is today!